southwick-associates/implan/github-vignettes/implan-transfer.md

 #> [5] "impact summary"
 ```

-You can then combine these results into a single table with
+You can then combine these results into a single summary table with
 `output_combine()`:

 ``` r